rprosser08/SmartMirror/README.md

 Finally, you will run the code from the startScreen.py file and enter in the data it requests on the start screen.

 ## TODO
-- Add the weather data to the GUI
+- Add the weather data to the GUI [In Progress]
 - Get access to calendars
 - Put the calendar data onto the GUI
 - Reformat the mirror so the start screen and the mirror GUI look good